Meet the cast of A Christmas Carol on BBC One

 - Why the BBC’s A Christmas Carol has made an enormous change to this main character

 What has Charlotte Riley been in earlier than?
 Charlotte Riley is most recognisable for her roles as Catherine Earnshaw in ITV’s 2009 Wuthering Heights adaptation, and as Sarah Hurst within the 2008 comedy Straightforward Advantage.
-She has additionally had roles in movies corresponding to Fringe of Tomorrow and London Has Fallen, and performed the lead within the short-lived BBC journo drama Press.
-She had beforehand labored with A Christmas Carol author Steven Knight on Peaky Blinders, enjoying Could Carleton.
+She has additionally had roles in movies reminiscent of Fringe of Tomorrow and London Has Fallen, and performed the lead within the short-lived BBC journo drama Press.
+She had beforehand labored with A Christmas Carol author Steven Knight on Peaky Blinders, enjoying Might Carleton.

 Vinette Robinson performs Mary Cratchit